-The standard is effective for annual periods beginning on or after January 1, 2019 not yet endorsed by the EU.
-Management considers that the amendment will not have an impact on the Group's consolidated financial position or results of operations.
+Effective for annual periods starting on or after January 1, 2021, these amendments extend the effective date to apply IFRS 9 for insurance contracts to January 1, 2023 in order to align with the effective date of IFRS 7.
+These amendments have not been endorsed by the EU.
+Management does not expect that this standard and related amendments will have any impact on the Group's consolidated financial position or results of operations.